rust-lang/rfcs/text/0000-escape-blocks.md

   a hindrance?
 * Are there solutions to the question of default-to-ok/default-to-error.

-The `escape` block is a good building block for the additional syntax because it doesn't have open questions about semantics.
+The `escape` block with the additional label is a good building block for the additional syntax because it doesn't have open questions about semantics.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-An `escape {}` block limits the propagation of values via `?` to it instead of the surrounding function scope.
+An `escape {}` block limits the propagation of values via `?` to the block instead of the surrounding function scope.
 It also adds an implicit `'escape` label to allow targeting the block with [break-with-value][break-with-value].
 When there is no surrounding `escape` block, the `'escape` label targets the surrounding function.